Quickstart

 # Kubernetes namespace

 You need to have a namespace for deploying and running the components of the MoAI Inference Framework.
-In this guide, we assume the namespace is named mif.
+In this guide, we assume the namespace is named quickstart.

 # Gateway